-Budgeted cost: £14,250
+Budgeted cost: £15,165

-Activity Evidence that supports this approach Challenge number(s) addressed Staff to receive training from the EWEL team to support additional emotional/social needs as well as additional needs such as ADHD.
-Staff to receive Resilience training as part of the County Resilience program- an Action group set up and a Mental Health Lead in place.
-Staff have received training in 2021 and are now using/embedding in school.
+Activity Evidence that supports this approach Challenge number(s) addressed Staff have received training since 2021 on ADHD, Resilience and most recently The Zones of Regulation and are now using/embedding these across all phases in school.
 On average children who are involved in social and emotional learning make approximately 4 months additional progress.
 Alongside academic outcomes, SEL interventions have an identifiable and valuable impact on attitudes to learning and social relationships.
 Improvements appear more likely when SEL approaches are embedded into routine educational practices and supported by professional development and training for staff.
 EEF toolkit- Social and Emotional Learning- additional 4 months progress 2 To increase attendance of Pupil Premium children free access to breakfast club is offered, as well as awards/rewards throughout the year for attendance.
 Free Cool Milk is provided in school to increase participation/concentration in school activities.
-This also supports them socially and emotionally- wellbeing is assured so education can be successfully accessed.
+This also supports them socially and emotionally-wellbeing is assured so education can be successfully accessed.
 On average children who are involved in social and emotional learning make approximately 4 months additional progress.
 Alongside academic outcomes, SEL interventions have an identifiable and valuable impact on attitudes to learning and social relationships.
-EEF toolkit- Social and Emotional Learning- additional 4 months progress 2,5 In order to extend the learning experiences available to Pupil Premium children those FSM children who want to continue to play brass instruments in Y5/6 (all do in Y4) have their fees are On average children who are involved in social and emotional learning make approximately 4 months additional progress.
+EEF toolkit- Social and Emotional Learning- additional 4 months progress 2,5 In order to extend the learning experiences available to Pupil Premium children those FSM children who want to continue to play brass instruments in Y5/6 (all do in Y4) have their fees are paid for, with On average children who are involved in social and emotional learning make approximately 4 months additional progress.
 Alongside academic outcomes, SEL interventions have an identifiable and valuable impact on attitudes to learning and social relationships.
+2,5

-2,5 paid for, with OAA/Educational visits being subsidised so all can be included.
-This also supports them socially and emotionally- wellbeing is assured so education can be successfully accessed.
+OAA/Educational visits being subsidised so all can be included.
+This also supports them socially and emotionally-wellbeing is assured so education can be successfully accessed.
 EEF toolkit- Social and Emotional Learning- additional 4 months progress -- -- --

-Total budgeted cost: £160,760
+Total budgeted cost: £159,065